Tushar-Naik/python-ranger/README.md

 ## Ranger Service Provider

-A service provider in Ranger is something can be used to broadcast that a service is available at some host:port, where certain clients can connect and request services (make http calls).
+A service provider in Ranger is something can be used to broadcast that a service is available at some host:port, where clients can connect and request services (make http calls).
 This broadcast is essentially done using zookeeper.
-The following python class helps you do the same for a python script It follows the same models as present in the main java library.
+The following python class helps you do the same for any python based service/tool.
+It follows the same models as present in the main ranger java library.

 Similar details can be found at [PyPi](https://pypi.org/project/serviceprovider/)